JaVMorais/datasciencecoursera/Getting_Cleaning_Data/CodeBook.md

 ### Data recording and pre-processing

-According to the original source, the experiment _Human Activity Recognition Using Smartphones Dataset - Version 1.0_ was carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+According to the original source [1], the experiment that led to the _Human Activity Recognition Using Smartphones Dataset - Version 1.0_  was carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each volunteer performed six activities:
 <ol>
 <li>WALKING</li>
 <li>WALKING_UPSTAIRS</li>